codetriage-readme-bot/LionSeeker-SQL-Injection-Audit-framework/readme.md

 Ruby
 Thor(Possibly)
 ### General Help or Bug reporting:
 1.If you find a bug, please report it to us as soon as possible.
-You can do this by emailing us at teamlionseeker@gmail.com
+You can do this by chatting with us at lionseeker.slack.com
 2. If you need help, we would be glad to help!
-You can do this by emailing us at teamlionseeker@gmail.com *Please allow 0-4 days for us to reply.*
+You can do this by chatting with us at lionseeker.slack.com

 # More Details:
 Free Forever and Always.
 Team:
 Austin Gomez(AustinProg) Lead developer and Product Manager.
-Please email teamlionseeker@gmail.com if you would like to get involved.
+Please email lionseeker.slack.com if you would like to get involved.
 We will welcome and help that we can get.

 # Contribute:
 ### Programmers: